Back How to ship overseas – A quick guide

 How long does it take for my goods to reach their destination?

-Many factors influence the shipping times: The selected shipping method, such as LCL (Less-than-container-load), origin and destination, loading and unloading time as well as the transport to and from the port.
+Many factors influence the shipping times: The selected shipping method, such as less than container load (LCL), origin and destination, loading and unloading time as well as the transport to and from the port.
 If you want to compare transit times, just use the seaexplorer platform to find routing details including live vessel positions and announced port-to-port transit times.

 How can I follow my shipment?